-- Q How can I report a safety concern confidentially? - A In the first instance, talk to your line manager, Health & Safety or HR departments.
+- A Every business unit employs specialists in Health & Safety (People Safety Manager) who can deal with technical questions and manage the process of risk assessment.
+These colleagues all possess safety qualifications and considerable experience that together make them competent in their own field.
+Their details should be listed on the colleague or safety notice board. - Q How can I report a safety concern confidentially? - A In the first instance, talk to your line manager or People team.
 The Protector Line is also there for colleagues to report safety concerns.
 It can be used completely confidentially and every report is investigated independently. - Q I've had an accident at work, what should I do? - A All accidents at work must be reported immediately to your line manager so that they can provide support and follow local injury reporting requirements.
 Reporting accidents allows us to better understand the risks our colleagues face in different areas of our business, in order to create a safer place to work.